laminlabs/lamindb/docs/registries.md

 ## Get one object

-{meth}`~lamindb.models.SQLRecord.get` errors if none or more than one matching objects are found.
+{meth}`~lamindb.models.BaseSQLRecord.get` errors if none or more than one matching objects are found.

 ```python
 ln.Record.get(experiment_1.uid)  # by uid